-The researcher examines the validity of the developed hypotheses and models concerning the impact of income taxes standard (24) on tax avoidance practices in multinational companies listed in Egyptian Stock Exchange.
+The researchers examine the validity of the developed hypothesis and models concerning the impact of income taxes standard (24) on tax avoidance practices in multinational companies listed on the Egyptian Stock Exchange.
 Thus, this section presents data preprocessing, descriptive statistics, diagnostic statistics, and hypothesis testing.
-Moreover, STATA 17 is used to conduct all the statistical analyses necessary to examine the research objectives and hypotheses.
+Moreover, STATA 17 is used to conduct all the statistical analyses necessary to examine the research hypothesis.